pycontribs/pyrax/docs/cloud_servers.md

 ----
 # WARNING #
-###Please note the pyrax is still in the early stages of development, and will almost certainly be changing in ways that will break any applications you might build using it.
+###Please note that pyrax is still in the early stages of development, and will almost certainly be changing in ways that will break any applications you might build using it.
 Feel free to play with it and test things out, but do not use it for production applications.

 ----

 ## Listing Servers
-Let's start by listing all the servers in our account:
+Start by listing all the servers in your account:

 	import pyrax
 	pyrax.set_credential_file("/path/to/credential/file")
 	cs = pyrax.cloudservers
 	print cs.servers.list()

-If you already have Cloud Servers, you will get back a list of server objects.
-But let's assume that you've just started with the Rackspace Cloud, and you got back an empty list, which isn't terribly interesting, so creating a new cloud server would be a good first step.
+If you already have Cloud Servers, you will get back a list of `Server` objects.
+But if you are just getting started with the Rackspace Cloud, and you got back an empty list, creating a new cloud server would be a good first step.

-To do that, we'll need to specify the operating system image to use for our new server, as well as the flavor.
-"Flavor" refers to the combination of RAM and disk size for the new server.
+To do that, you'll need to specify the operating system image to use for your new server, as well as the flavor. `Flavor` is a class that represents the combination of RAM and disk size for the new server.

 ## Listing Images
 To get a list of available images, run:

 	print cs.images.list()

-Here's what I got:
+This returns a list of available images:

 	[<Image: Windows Server 2012 (with updates) + SQL Server 2012 Web>, <Image: Windows Server 2012 (with updates) + SQL Server 2012 Standard>, <Image: Windows Server 2012 + SQL Server 2012 Web>, <Image: Windows Server 2012 + SQL Server 2012 Standard>, <Image: Windows Server 2012 (with updates)>, <Image: CentOS 5.8>, <Image: Arch 2012.08>, <Image: Gentoo 12.3>, <Image: Windows Server 2008 R2 SP1 + SharePoint Foundation 2010 SP1 & SQL Server 2008 R2 SP1 Std>, <Image: Windows Server 2008 R2 SP1 + SharePoint Foundation 2010 SP1 & SQL Server 2008 R2 SP1 Express>, <Image: Windows Server 2012>, <Image: Ubuntu 10.04 LTS (Lucid Lynx)>, <Image: Windows Server 2008 R2 SP1 + SQL Server 2008 R2 Standard>, <Image: Windows Server 2008 R2 SP1 (with updates) + SQL Server 2008 R2 SP1 Web>, <Image: Windows Server 2008 R2 SP1 (with updates) + SQL Server 2008 R2 SP1 Standard>, <Image: Windows Server 2008 R2 SP1 (with updates) + SQL Server 2012 Web>, <Image: Windows Server 2008 R2 SP1 + SQL Server 2008 R2 Web>, <Image: Windows Server 2008 R2 SP1 + SQL Server 2012 Web>, <Image: Windows Server 2008 R2 SP1 (with updates) + SQL Server 2012 Standard>, <Image: Windows Server 2008 R2 SP1 + SQL Server 2012 Standard>, <Image: Windows Server 2008 R2 SP1 (with updates)>, <Image: Windows Server 2008 R2 SP1>, <Image: CentOS 6.3>, <Image: FreeBSD 9>, <Image: Red Hat Enterprise Linux 6.1>, <Image: Ubuntu 11.10 (Oneiric Oncelot)>, <Image: Ubuntu 12.04 LTS (Precise Pangolin)>, <Image: Fedora 17 (Beefy Miracle)>, <Image: CentOS 6.2>, <Image: CentOS 6.0>, <Image: CentOS 5.6>, <Image: Ubuntu 11.04 (Natty Narwhal)>, <Image: Red Hat Enterprise Linux 5.5>, <Image: openSUSE 12.1>, <Image: Fedora 16 (Verne)>, <Image: Debian 6 (Squeeze)>]

-Note that this is a list of image *objects*, not just a bunch of name strings.
-So let's get some more information this time:
+Note that this is a list of `Image` *objects*, not just a bunch of name strings.
+You can get the image name and ID as follows:

 	imgs = cs.images.list()
 	for img in imgs: